 5.1.
 Though the Sanskrit plays are virtually dead in India, they live and thrive in the spirit of the Indian movies, popularly labelled as Bollywood movies.

-Just as in the Sanskrit plays, our movies too are stuffed with navarasas; embellished with virtous heroes having comic sidekicks; good-hearted loving mothers blessed with obedient sons; adorable heroines with plain-Jane friends; good-looking and powerful villains toying with vamps and sometimes providing comic relief ; loose script studded with chorus, songs and dances as also some fights; and the story always ends on a happy note with the good and love triumphing over the bad and loveless.
+Just as in the Sanskrit plays, our movies too are stuffed with navarasas; embellished with virtuous heroes having comic sidekicks; good-hearted loving mothers blessed with obedient sons; adorable heroines with plain-Jane friends; good-looking and powerful villains toying with vamps and sometimes providing comic relief ; loose script studded with chorus, songs and dances as also some fights; and the story always ends on a happy note with the good and love triumphing over the bad and loveless.

 Somewhere in the second-half of the story when the hero is wedged in a tight spot, the usually inept, food and fun loving sidekick, the vidushaka (immortalized by Rajendranath and tribe) comes handy and aids the struggling hero.

 5.3.
 The Sanskrit plays are thus the forerunners of the Bollywood formula movies.
-Now, any film that deviates from that time-honored formula stands out as a sore thumb and acquires the unenviable title of an offbeat and what is even worse it might be dubbed an art film.
+Now, any film that deviates from that time-honored formula , depicting realism, stands, out like a sore thumb ; and , acquires the unenviable title of an Offbeat.
+And , what is even worse is that it might be dubbed an Art film.